Texas House Bill 3979

 Texas House Bill 3979 (HB 3979) is an act that relates to civics instruction and instruction policies in public schools in the state of Texas.
-A follow-up bill to HB 3079—TX Senate Bill 3—authored by Senator Bryan Hughes (R-Mineola) and others, which was filed on July 9, 2021, passed on July 16, 2021, and becomes law in December, limits the manner and extent to which students may learn about issues of race, racism, sex, sexism, and their relationship with American culture and history.
+A follow-up bill to HB 3979—TX Senate Bill 3—authored by Senator Bryan Hughes (R-Mineola) and others, which was filed on July 9, 2021, passed on July 16, 2021, and became law in December, limits the manner and extent to which students may learn about issues of race, racism, sex, sexism, and their relationship with American culture and history.
 It is commonly called Texas's "critical race theory law," after the academic field which became a popular target of criticism by conservative pundits.

 Bill content

 Texas House Bill 3979 changes public school curriculum in Texas by prohibiting teachers from including controversial topics from the United States’ past like racism and the subjugation of people of color.
 The bill has three sections; section 1 amends subsections (h-1), (h-2), and (h-3) to Section 28.002 of the Texas Education Code (TEC).

 The bill introduces founding documents like the Declaration of Independence, the Constitution of the United States, The Federalist Papers, and Alexis de Tocqueville's Democracy in America into public school curriculum.
 However, the bill also discourages teachers and administrators from discussing “controversial issues of public policy or social affairs.”

 Secondly, HB 3979 states that if teachers do choose to discuss hot-button topics, they must be entirely impartial in doing so.
 The ordinance waives the requirement for teachers to undergo any training pertaining to dealing with racism and sex stereotyping in the classroom.

 Most notably, this bill declares that teachers should avoid teaching the following concepts: (1) one race or sex is inherently superior to the other; (2) an individual is inherently racist, sexist or oppressive because of their own race or sex; (3) an individual should be treated unfairly because their race or sex; (4) members of certain groups should not disrespect individuals on the basis of race, sex, or religion; (5) an individual’s morality is based on their race or sex; (6) an individual bears responsibility for actions committed in the past by people of the same race or sex; (7) an individual should be ashamed or guilty because of their race or sex; (8) meritocracy is racist or sexist.